Instituto da Criança com Diabetes

 About

-Founded in 1998 and located in Porto Alegre (Rio Grande do Sul), the Instituto da Criança com Diabetes (ICD) provides free care for more than 4,800 children and young people with type 1 diabetes.
+Founded in 1998 and located in Porto Alegre (Rio Grande do Sul), the Instituto da Criança com Diabetes (ICD) provides free services to more than 5,000 children and young people with type 1 diabetes.

-ICD’s work is focused on preventing complications resulting from diabetes through education, access to treatment, new technologies and extensive social assistance for family members and/or carers, who also need to be involved in their children’s treatment.
-Interdisciplinary care is provided by a team made up of endocrinologists, nephrologists, ophthalmologists, psychiatrists, nurses, nutritionists, psychologists, dentists, social workers and physical educators.
+ICD’s work is focused on preventing complications resulting from diabetes through education, access to treatment, new technologies and extensive social assistance for family members and/or carers, who also need to be involved in their child’s treatment.
+Interdisciplinary care is provided by a team of endocrinologists, nephrologists, ophthalmologists, psychiatrists, nurses, nutritionists, psychologists, dentists, social workers and physical educators.

 Main Focus